kkrell/about/soep/dtc/data-structure.rst

 provided in each survey year (or "wave") (see Figure 6 for those cross-sectional data files included for all waves).

 Each wave is identified by letters of the alphabet: the first wave in 1984 is wave "A", 1985 is wave "B", and so on, up to BB in 2011.
-To simplify notation, the
-":math:`" sign is used, when all waves of one group of datasets are referred to.
-For example, `\ H refers to all household level datasets AH to BBH.
-For each year of SOEP data there are single data files for households (e.g.
+To simplify notation, the "$" sign is used, when all waves of one group of datasets are referred to.
-:math:`H) as well as for individual respondents (e.g. `\ P) and children (e.g. $KIND) based on interview information.
+For example, $H refers to all household level datasets AH to BBH.
+For each year of SOEP data there are single data files for households (e.g.  $H) as well as for individual respondents (e.g. $P) and children (e.g. $KIND) based on interview information.
 These observations make up the "net" population, with each of these files containing as many records as interviews could be conducted.
 Additional data files with a limited number of variables based on the "address log" constitute the "gross" number of households and persons, i.e. all households and their members which were eligible for an interview in any given year.

 Figure 6: Cross-Sectional Data Files Included in Every Wave
 |Cross-Sectional Data Files Included in Every Wave|

 Each new sample is integrated in the old scheme - hence, for Sample C (East Germans), the first wave of data gathered in 1990 is still labeled "G", as in the original West German sample.
 Similar, Sample F starts in 2000 with the letter "Q", and so on.
 Even though there are many different samples in the SOEP, for the most part there is only one dataset for each year and topic.
-For example, the personal interviews recorded in any wave are jointly available for all samples in the :math:`P files.
-These considerations apply identically to the generated data files, such as **`\ PGEN\*\* (user friendly data on the individual level) and **$HGEN** (user friendly data on the household level).
+For example, the personal interviews recorded in any wave are jointly available for all samples in the $P files.
+These considerations apply identically to the generated data files, such as **$PGEN** (user friendly data on the individual level) and **$HGEN** (user friendly data on the household level).

 In addition to the cross-sectional datasets there are datasets which are not wave-specific.
 These include spell data, which are organized by